 Last year, the International Air Transport Association (IATA), in partnership with Swiss-based digital identity solutions provider SICPA, demonstrated “the first fully integrated digital identity travel experience” that incorporated liveness detection in the process.

-The demonstration took place at the IATA World Passenger Symposium in Chicago on October 25, showing how passengers could create digital passport linked with their digital wallets by scanning their passport with a mobile device and verifying identity through a “biometric liveness check.”
+The demonstration took place at the IATA World Passenger Symposium in Chicago on October 25, showing how passengers could create a digital passport linked with their digital wallets by scanning their passport with a mobile device and verifying identity through a “biometric liveness check.”

 According to the announcement, “The tamper-proof digital credential is stored in the digital wallet of the travelers and can be provided to third-party verifiers to have access to different types of services.”